9 August 2024

 Datafication of culture

 Culture is datafied at a terrifying pace.
 Not only are cultural artefacts digitised, social interaction online is automatically recorded and commodified.
 Everyday activities, movements, transactions, communications and environmental properties are stored either through (applications on) mobile phones, or the countless sensors, camera's and other measurement devices spread out over the public spaces.
 Aside from the profound impact these data repositories have for society at large, they also constitute challenges and opportunities for research in the humanities.
 The need to occupy ourselves with data practices is twofold: 1) 'big data' affect society at large and the more it transforms the social and cultural domain, the more humanities scholars are needed to put their distinct expertise to use in describing, analysing and conceptualising the datafied society.
 2) the data and analysis tools change research agenda's as they can be used for analysing culture.

 Studying culture through data

 From Monday 19th of July until Friday 23st of July, we will host a full online week of workshops, tutorials and guest lectures.
-In this online course get acquainted with some of the (methodological) fundamentals of data practices in the Digital humanities.
-They learn how to apply data analysis for research and how to review and inquire the data practices and tools.
+In this online course, you get acquainted with some of the (methodological) fundamentals of data practices in the Digital Humanities.
+You learn how to apply data analysis for research and how to review and inquire the data practices and tools.
 The days will be filled with tutorials and workshops in order to acquire methods and tools.
 The week will also be filled with online lectures by prominent guest speakers from various backgrounds.
 And it does not stop there.
 By the end of the week you’re able to work on a real-world case.
 In small teams you apply your freshly gained skills.

 Utrecht Data School